 A honeybee swarm looks massive.
 A swarm can consist of anywhere from 5,000 to 20,000 bees, so it’s no surprise that they cause some shivers down the spine.

 What may surprise you is that they’re actually not dangerous.
-The bees in the swarm are homeless at the moment so they really don’t have anything to defend.
-This means that they’re not aggressive and likely won’t sting unless you provoke them.
+The bees in the swarm are homeless at the moment so they really don’t have anything to defend or get aggressive about.
+This means they likely won’t sting unless you really provoke them.

 Additionally, before leaving, they all filled up on honey, and you can imagine how you feel after a large meal.
 Yes, they’re quite lazy now and would rather rest than fly after your soda.
 With that said, it’s best to leave them alone and keep out of their way if you spot them flying about.